11 William Montacute-June 1355

 John was no longer performing the role of being Ximene’s guard.
 He had now become Ximene’s guard.
 It was an interesting but disturbing development.
 In William’s mind, John had been intended to provide a continuing contact with Ximene which could be activated when the Prince was ready to negotiate an arrangement.

 Now it seemed likely that John would be negotiating on behalf of Ximene, not on behalf of the Prince.
 Not at all what he had intended.

 By the time Ximene arrived the Earl had spent more time reviewing the past than thinking about the future.
 He struggled to hide his irritability as Ximene reported her tale of woe.

-Suddenly it all became clear to the Earl.
-The incident during the hunt had been unfortunate and the Comte’s reaction inevitable, but Ximene had never backed away from her intention to be independent from the Comte and now that the Comte had expressed sexual overtones … She felt she had to leave.
+however as he listened to her story, suddenly it all became clear to the Earl.
+The incident during the hunt had been unfortunate and the Comte’s reaction inevitable, but Ximene had never backed away from her intention to be independent of the Comte and now that the Comte had expressed sexual overtones … She felt she had to leave.
 The Earl needed no more convincing.

 The Earl groaned and bowed his head, this was just what he had feared.

 He lifted his head and looked Ximene in the eye.

 ‘That is not possible.’
 He shook his head. ‘ Apparently last night you said you would impose no conditions and that you would accept any conditions the Prince might impose.’

 The Earl turned away, frowning, irritated by her request.
 He forced the look of annoyance from his face and turned again to face her.